Cruise with Your Baby – A Mom’s Ultimate Guide

 Final Thoughts

 Although I am probably never going to be the type of person who takes cruises all the time (they’re not the best for the environment, I know), I really enjoyed the week that we got to enjoy by taking a cruise with my baby.
 It took all of the logistics, planning, cleaning, and meal prepping off of the table for me, which made for such a relaxing vacation!
-Now that I know ships go to so many more interesting places like the arctic and Norway, we’re thinking of doing one more before he turns two!
+We even went back with Holland America and did Iceland right before his second birthday!

 *Some links in this post to are affiliate links that support this site at no extra cost to you.
 Thanks for Holland America for inviting me on this cruise!